-Recently, Matusi et al. [18] developed a system for designing novel textures in the space of textures induced by an input database.
+Recently, Matusi et al. [20] has developed a system for designing novel textures in the space of textures induced by an input database.
 However, their morphable texture interpolation is based on a single one-to-one warping between the pairs of texture samples, which might be too restrictive for textures with highly irregular structures, causing discontinuous mappings of the patches to the original image.
-Shen et al. [22] proposed a completion-based texture design technique for producing a variety of textures by applying deformations to the extracted layers of texture elements.
-The main limitation of Shen et al.'s method, however, lies in the fact that it has no interaction with the local property of the resulting texture elements.
+Shen et al. [24] proposed a completionbased texture design technique for producing a variety of textures by applying deformations to the extracted layers of texture elements.
+The main limitation of Shen et al.'s method, however, lies in its no interaction over the local property of the resulting texture elements.

 In this paper, we present a new deformation-based interactive texture design algorithm.
-The proposed algorithm has the ability to locally change the visual property of texture elements with little user interaction, and hence drastically broadens the variation of textures that can be synthesized with the existing methods.
-As shown in Fig. 1, from a single small sample texture, our technique can create a variety of versatile textures, regular or irregular, with increased or decreased density of texture elements.
+The proposed algorithm has the ability to locally change the visual property of texture elements with little user interaction, and hence drastically broadens the variation of textures which can be synthesized with the existing methods.
+As shown in Figure 1, from a single small sample texture, our technique can create a variety of versatile textures, regular or irregular, with increased or decreased density of texture elements.
 The main contributions of our work consist of the following three aspects:

-A novel framework for designing a large variety of textures by integrating the techniques of 1) texture synthesis, 2) interactive image editing, 3) graph-cut based optimization, and 4) gradient-based Poisson optimization.
+- A novel framework for designing a large variety of textures by integrating the techniques of 1) texture synthesis, 2) interactive image editing, 3) graph-cut based optimization, and 4) gradient-based Poisson optimization. - An effective graph-cut and energy optimization based method for automatically extracting texture elements indicated by the designer. - A new optimization based algorithm for synthesizing textures from multiple sources.